 The COVID-19 coronavirus outbreak continues to affect all aspects of everyday life in our country, including workplaces.

-Businesses across the United States are temporarily closing or asking employees to work from home to stem the spread of the novel coronavirus.
+Businesses across the United States have temporarily closed or asked employees to work from home to stem the spread of the novel coronavirus.
 In Kern County, many are still being asked to go to work, while other workers are having to choose between staying home or going to work to get a pay check.

 But what if you become ill or contract coronavirus due to work conditions?
 What benefits are available should you be out of work from illness associated with the virus?